Background image

 A Dachshund enthusiast who has a bachelor of occupational therapy, Jane works in vocational rehabilitation, helping injured workers to return to their chosen occupation.

-Balancing work and a gruelling training routine can be tough, but Jane wouldn’t have it any other way.
+Balancing work and a gruelling training routine can be tough, but Jane didn't want to have it any other way.

 “I actually get restless if things are too quiet.
 I like to keep busy,’’ she said.